jamesjnadeau/template-router/README.md

-seed-element
+template-router
 ============

-See the [component page](http://polymerlabs.github.io/seed-element) for more information.
+See the [component page](http://jamesjnadeau.github.io/template-router) for more information.

 ## Getting Started